 Blue Badge holders are able to park closer to their destination either as the driver or passenger.
 Blue Badge is a national scheme that is open to individuals who qualify and organisations that care for those individuals.

 We strongly recommend that you only apply for a Blue Badge from our website or another Gov.uk website.
-Please be aware that other websites may charge you for the application of the badge as well as the cost of the badge.
+Be aware that other websites may charge you for the application of the badge as well as the cost of the badge.

 Qualifying for a Blue Badge in Cheshire East